What is a Repair Cafe?

-The First Repair Café Isle of Wight session will be in early 2021.
+The First Repair Café Isle of Wight session will be in summer 2021.
 The venue for the first Repair Café will probably be a central location in Newport that is accessible and easy to reach.
 But a Repair Café can take place anywhere on the Island where there is a desire (and a local need) to set up and run one.

 Repair Café Isle of Wight is set up with the aim of: